Language Specification

 How It Works

-1. Function Definition: The function takes an out parameter (must be first parameter) and returns () (Unit / nothing)
+1. Function Definition: The function takes an out parameter as its first parameter and returns ().

 Comparison with Regular Returns